Saicharan67/Chrome_Extension/README.md

 #### Step-4

 Boom...!
-Your Extension is Now Online; Pin in to extension Bar for Quick Use...😁😁
+Your Extension is Now Online; Pin in to extension Bar for Quick Use.....😁😁